nabilkaz/nabilkaz/README.md

-design lead and manager for ai-driven experiences
+design lead for ai-driven experiences